What we do

 Current regulatory regime of the insurance industry

-|Licence to business entities||Licence to individuals|
+|Licence for business entities||Licence for individuals|

-Charltons is a Hong Kong law firm that can provide regulatory advice regarding insurance company law, and assist with insurance and reinsurance transactions.
+Charltons is a Hong Kong law firm that can provide regulatory advice regarding insurance law, and assist with insurance and reinsurance transactions.